USF-HII/usf-hii.github.io/pages/hii-rc/interact.md

 ---

-In this example, we request an interactive shell which allocates the compute node `svc-3024-5-6` with 4 CPUS, 30GB of RAM , for 8 hours in which we may run an R session:
+In this example, we request an shell on a compute node providing 4 Cores and 30GB of RAM for 8 hours from which we may run an interactive R session:

 ```
 hii$ srun --pty --partition=hii-interactive --cpus=4 --mem=30G --time=0-8 /bin/bash